pattonsgirl/CEG2410/Assignments/Reports/Self-Hosted.md

 This report will be centered around your implementation of self-hosting one of the below services.
 This is not a group project - you must implement networking, hosting and management yourself in addition to writing up the companion report.
 That said, you may partner with others who picked the same software to host to help with troubleshooting / advice.
 As with all work in this course, cite sources - be them classmates, web resources, or generative AI to note what helped during your implementation.

+This Report will exist in your `ceg2410-GHUsername` repository in GitHub named `Self-Hosted.md`

 ## Choose a Software to Host

 As stated in class, I am lazily breaking these up into three general categories.